 Understanding Perception and Illusion in Marketing

 The basics of marketing are to run through your ‘Why’.
-Summarize your answers to be shared as to why you are doing and what makes you different and how you are doing is from where we start from to understand the fundamentals of marketing.
+Summarize your answers to be shared as to why you are doing and what makes you different and how you are doing is from where we start to understand the fundamentals of marketing.

 The law of marketing starts from the law of mind as it modifies the law of leadership in the market.
 How?
-Let me make it more simple than being first in the mind of your audience or customers is the core of marketing.
+Let me make it simple being first in the mind of your audience or customers is the core of marketing.
 It is a conflict of perception and not a product, so the mind takes precedence over the marketplace.